j-yarbrough/j-yarbrough.github.io/readme.md

 #Readme

 ## Purpose

 This repo is for a personal website/portfolio and is built using [eleventy.](https://www.11ty.dev/)

 All changes are pushed to the main branch.
 GitHub Actions are used to build the site, which is contained in the "gh-pages" branch.

+## Redirects

+To set up a redirect:

+1. Create a new .md file
+2. in the front matter, set the following:
+    - title: The URL you wish to redirect to
+    - layout: layouts/redirect.njk

 ## Component Short codes